 New Mexico Legislative Lottery Scholarship

 The New Mexico Legislative Lottery Scholarship encourages New Mexico high school graduates and New Mexico General Education Diploma (GED) recipients to enroll full time and complete a 2 year degree within 4 semesters or a 4 year degree within 8 semesters.
-It provides financial support by paying the cost of tuition at any New Mexico public post-secondary institution.
+It provides financial support by paying a portion of the cost of tuition at any New Mexico public post-secondary institution.
 This scholarship is not awarded on the basis of financial need.
 While we strongly encourage all students to complete the Free Application for Federal Student Aid (FAFSA), students are NOT required to complete a FAFSA to receive the New Mexico Legislative Lottery Scholarship.

 Eligibility Requirements: New Mexico residents who have established residency and attended a public New Mexico secondary educational institution for at least one year, regardless of immigration status, and meet all below listed criteria are eligible.

 Graduate from a New Mexico public or accredited private high school, or received a New Mexico GED

 The Legislative Lottery Scholarship will be awarded for the second semester of attendance to students who have met all the eligibility requirements during their Qualifying Semester.
-The scholarship covers up to $2,519 of tuition per semester for the 2014/2015 academic year – it does NOT cover mandatory student fees or course fees.
+The scholarship pays up to $2,519 of tuition per semester for the 2014/2015 academic year – it does NOT cover mandatory student fees or course fees.
 It is not awarded in summer except for accelerated programs, such as Nursing.